medic/cht-docs/content/en/apps/guides/hosting/4.x/data-migration.md

 COUCHDB_SECRET=<COUCHDB_SECRET from step 3>
 COUCHDB_UUID=<COUCHDB_UUID from step 3>
 COUCHDB1_DATA=<absolute path to main folder created in step 5.a>
-COUCHDB2_DATA=<absolute path to secondary folder created in step 5.a>
+COUCHDB2_DATA=<absolute path to secondary1 folder created in step 5.a>
-COUCHDB3_DATA=<absolute path to secondary folder created in step 5.a>
+COUCHDB3_DATA=<absolute path to secondary2 folder created in step 5.a>
 EOF
 ```